munificent/game-programming-patterns/book/event-queue.markdown

     </aside>

-    * *You are more <span name="locator">likely</span> to have a single listener.* Like in our audio API example, the queued messages are requests specifically for *the audio API* to play a sound.
+    * *You are more <span name="locator">likely</span> to have a single listener.* In the example, the queued messages are requests specifically for *the audio API* to play a sound.
 If other random parts of the game engine started stealing messages off the queue, it wouldn't do much good.

         <aside name="locator">